gap-system/gap-distribution/wininst/README.md

 * `gap.nsi`
 * `wininst.g`

-The gap.nsi sctipt may be updated on any machine.
+The `gap.nsi` script may be updated on any machine.
 Install there the GAP release which you would like to wrap into the Windows installer, and read `wininst.g` using this GAP installation (remember to call GAP with `-r` option to avoid adding locally installed packages from your `.gap/pkg`